antibiotics antibiotics

 Medical science, for the past years, has been developing antibiotics to kill bacteria.

 But the designers for antibiotics realized that not all the bacteria were bad.
 Some were good too and was essential for our body to function.
-And thus, the antibiotics that we take, kill all of the bacteria– the harmful bacteria as well as the gut microbiome.
+And thus, the antibiotics that we take, kill all of the bacteria– the harmful bacteria as well as the gut microbiome3.

 The gut biome works with the immune system of our body.
 It helps in absorbing nutrients from the food, metabolism of drugs, keeping the structural integrity of the gut intact, and also to protect it against pathogens.